maxpmaxp/pdfreader/doc/examples/extract_image.rst

   {'img0': <IndirectReference:n=11,g=0>}

 This stands for an XObject named `img0`, and referenced under number 11 and generation 0.
-The object is not read by *pdfreader* still.
-We are lazy readers, do you remember?
+The object has not been read by *pdfreader* still.
+We are lazy readers.
+We read objects only when we need them.
 Let's see what the object is.

 .. doctest::